Sp3aR007/Terraform-3-Tier-Project-AWS/README.md

   }
   }
   ```
-* The above load balancer is of type external
+* The above load balancer is of type external.
-* Load balancer type is set to application
+* Load balancer type is set to application.
 * The aws_lb_target_group_attachment resource will attach our instances to the Target Group.
-* The load balancer will listen requests on port 80
+* The load balancer will listen requests on port 80 i.e HTTP in application layer.

 **Step 9:- Create a file for the RDS instance**

-* Create a rds.tf file and add the below code to it
+* Create a rds.tf file and add below details to it.

   ```
   # Creating RDS Instance